 Make a ring with your fingers keeping the lens and the eyepiece about a half-inch apart.

-Step 3: Center and focus
+Step 3: Center and Focus

 You want to keep things steady and try to center this blob.
 You'll probably find that you need to adjust the distance between the lens and the eyepiece a bit before your camera will be able to focus properly.

-Step 4: Then take a picture
+Step 4: Then Take a Picture

 You can, of course, crop the image to remove the black circle (which is called "vignetting", and is a side effect of not spending $100 on an actual lens adapter.)

-Step 5: Use a tripod
+Step 5: Use a Tripod

-Step 6: Make some videos
+Step 6: Make Some Videos

-Step 7: Telescopes and more
+Step 7: Telescopes and More

 Thanks to nospleen (Erich Brandeau) for taking pictures of me taking pictures.

-(Instructables user davidmerrill used this technique to illustrate his wonderful explanation of how to hand solder SMT chips (http://www.instructables.com/ex/i/0E9564B43CE71029AC23001143E7E506/?ALLSTEPS).
+(Instructables user davidmerrill used this technique to illustrate his wonderful explanation of how to hand solder SMT chips (https://www.instructables.com/ex/i/0E9564B43CE71029AC23001143E7E506/?ALLSTEPS).
 But the technique is so useful and little-known that I thought it deserved its own Instructable.)